renee1988/panda-learning-cs/_front_end/this-js.md

 ## Arrow Function

-- In arrow function, 'this' refers to the outer function or environment.
+- In arrow function, `this` refers to the outer function or environment.

 **Example exercise:**